microsoft/sqldev/pages/csharp/ubuntu/csharp-mac-1.md

 ---
 layout: page-steps
 language: C#
-title: macOS
+title: Ubuntu
-permalink: /csharp/mac/
+permalink: /csharp/ubuntu/
 redirect_from:
   - /csharp/
-  - /csharp/mac/step/
+  - /csharp/ubuntu/step/
-  - /csharp/mac/step/1
+  - /csharp/ubuntu/step/1
 ---

 > In this section, you will get SQL Server vNext running on Docker.
 After that you will install the necessary dependencies to run .NET Core.